project-oak/arcsjs-chromium/README.md

 ```

 **Note**: References are by name, not by JS reference, because the particle code
-is pure, it cannot reference global variables, including other functions in the
+is pure.
+It cannot reference global variables, including other functions in the
 file.

 <a href="https://github.com/project-oak/arcsjs-chromium/tree/main/pkg/demo/explainer/Library/2-SimpleDecorator.js" target="_demo">See a Simple Decorator example</a>